Roms-lab/RuneCrawler/README.md

 Do not cheat.
 Even though this game is open source cheating will not be tolerated.

+### Modding

+I do condone modding.

+If you would like to mod the game go ahead, make the game better!
+This project is open souce and I do allow modding.

 ## Supported OS

 Windows ✅